naymspace/backpex/guides/get_started/installation.md

 These assigns (`@current_theme`, `@sidebar_open`, `@sidebar_section_states`, `@preferences_identity`) are populated by `Backpex.InitAssigns` — see [Add resource routes](#add-resource-routes) below for setup.

 `@preferences_identity` is an opaque fingerprint of the user the preferences belong to.
 Backpex renders it into the page so the browser can tell whose unacknowledged preference writes it is holding — and drop them when the user changes.
-Pass it through; omitting it costs you a correct first paint after a fast toggle-and-reload (see [Why the client sometimes overrides the server](live_resource/user-preferences.md#why-the-client-sometimes-overrides-the-server)).
+Pass it through; without it Backpex disables the pending-cookie fast path, so a toggle-and-reload inside the write's round trip may initially render the previous stored value (see [Why the client sometimes overrides the server](../live_resource/user-preferences.md#why-the-client-sometimes-overrides-the-server)).

 In addition we recommend to add a bodyless function definition and to configure declarative assigns for your layout component.